a-h-i/evaluator/deployment/misc/ssh_only_firewall.md

 we want to remove all services except ssh from the default zone, for each service we do `firewall-cmd --zone=public --remove-service=mdns --permanent` mdns is a service

-now we want to add http and https services

 Change default target to DROP
 ```